 You may need copies of your filed tax returns for many reasons.
 For example, they can help you prepare future tax returns.
-You’ll need them if you have to amend a prior year tax return, or apply for a loan to buy a home or to start a business.
+You’ll need them if you must amend a prior year’s tax return or apply for a loan to buy a home or to start a business.
 You may also need them if you apply for student aid.
 If you can’t find your copies, you can request a copy of previous tax return transcripts or actual copies of returns from the IRS.
 There is a fee the IRS charges for copies of actual tax returns (but not transcripts), check the IRS website www.irs.gov or contact your tax professional.

 Here’s how to get your federal tax return information from the IRS:

-• You can get them by phone, mail or fax within five to 10 days from the time IRS receives your request.
+- You can get them by phone, mail or fax within 5 to 10 days from the time IRS receives your request.

 - To order by phone, call 800-908-9946 and follow the prompts.
 You can also request your transcript using your smartphone with the IRS2Go mobile phone app.

 - To request an individual tax return transcript by mail or fax, complete Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript.
 Businesses and individuals who need a tax account transcript should use Form 4506-T, Request for Transcript of Tax Return.

 - If you need a copy of your filed and processed tax return, it will cost a fee for each tax year.
 You should complete Form 4506, Request for Copy of Tax Return, to make the request.
 Mail it to the IRS address listed on the form for your area.
 Copies are generally available for the current year and past six years.
 You should allow 75 days for delivery.